 GDPR is an EU regulation, introduced to tighten up data protection across the EU.
 Any organisation within the EU controlling or processing data will have to comply with it.
 While the UK is set to leave the EU in 2019, organisations in the UK need to be compliant from 25th May 2018, so Brexit is not an excuse to do nothing.
 Even after the UK has left the EU, any organisation which might be handling data relating to an EU citizen will need to comply with GDPR.

 Who does GDPR apply to?

-Organisations which ‘control’ and ‘process’ personal data will have to comply with GDPR.
+Organisations that control and process personal data will have to comply with GDPR.
 Controllers are in charge of the information in their possession and how it is processed.
 Processors carry out the processing on behalf of a controller.
 Organisations can be both controller and processor.
-If you are a controller, and another organisation carries out processing on your behalf, such as a direct debit bureau, you, as the controller, have additional responsibilities to make sure your contracts with your processors are also GDPR compliant.
+If you are a controller, and another organisation – such as a Direct Debit Bureau – carries out processing on your behalf, you, as the controller, have additional responsibilities to make sure your contracts with your processors are also GDPR-compliant.

 Direct Debit – who is the controller and who is the processor?